spiffe/tornjak/docs/quickstart/README.md

 1. Only the Tornjak backend is run as a sidecar container that exposes only one port (to communicate with the Tornjak backend).
 It requires more deployment steps to deploy or use the frontend.
 However, this deployment type is fully-supported, has a smaller sidecar image without the frontend components, and ensures that the frontend and backend share no memory.
 2. The frontend and backend run in the same container that exposes two separate ports (one frontend and one backend).
 This is experimental and not ready for production, but is useful for getting started with Tornjak with minimal deployment steps.

+Choose one of the below to easily copy in the right server-statefulset file for you.

 <details><summary> <b> 🔴 [Click] For the Tornjak-backend wrapped with the SPIRE server.
 (WARNING: CURRENTLY DEPRECATED) </b></summary>

 The relevant file is called `tornjak-spire-server-statefulset.yaml` within the examples directory.
 Please copy to the relevant file as follows: